Monk with a Camera: Subject

 Nicholas Vreeland grew up in a life of privilege and wealth, being the son of Frederick Vreeland, a notable diplomat, and the grandson of Diana Vreeland, the famous fashion editor.
 However, as a young man, Vreeland left that life to become a monk in Rato Monastery in India.

 During his years as a monk, Vreeland struggles with his relationship with the camera, finding it almost impossible to give up being a photographer, but worrying that his attachment to photography as an artistic pursuit might compromise his dedication to the spiritual path.

-When promised funding for the rebuilding of the monastery falls through because of the 2008 global financial crisis, out of necessity Vreeland's abilities as a photographer become the means to raise the funds needed to complete the building project.
+When funding for the rebuilding of the monastery was cancelled due to the Great Recession, out of necessity Vreeland's abilities as a photographer became the means to raise the funds needed to complete the building project.

 In 2012 the Dalai Lama appoints Vreeland as the abbot of the monastery.

 The film uses archival photographs and film sequences, animated sequences, interviews, and numerous on-location segments filmed in India, in New Jersey, in New York City, in Los Angeles, and other major cities worldwide.
 The cameras used include a Leica M4, Leica M6 both with a 35mm f/2 Summicron lens and a Fujifilm X100S.

 At various points in the film, as well as photographs taken by Vreeland himself, we see him looking at photographs of his family taken by Irving Penn, Richard Avedon, and Cecil Beaton.
 We also see Vreeland reading Tintin in Tibet, by the Belgian cartoonist Hergé.
 This was a book he enjoyed as a child; it was his first introduction to Tibetan Buddhism.